Which Should You Use, Wix or WordPress? 8 Things to Know

 Wix Support

 As a proprietary website builder, Wix has a dedicated support team.
-This team offers 24/7 support in English to help users troubleshoot any and all issues, including those regarding billing, charges and subscriptions, domains, mailboxes, editor and live sites, and accounts and settings.
-You have the option to call them, request a callback, or submit a ticket.
-Wix’s Customer Care team also offers phone service in English, Spanish, Portuguese and Italian.
+This team offers 24/7 support in English to help users troubleshoot issues, including those regarding billing, charges and subscriptions, domains, mailboxes, editor and live sites, and accounts and settings.
+You can chat with a live agent or request a callback.
+Wix’s Customer Care team also offers live chat and callback support in French, German, Spanish, and other languages.

 Image Source